sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

      - Guest VLAN
      - Monitor VLAN
      - Open VLAN
 14. SONiC shall support Voice VLAN to authorize Voice clients.
+VLAN used for Voice VLAN needs to be created statically on the switch.
 15. The following PAC port modes are supported on SONiC:
     - Auto : Authentication is enforced on the port.
 Traffic is only allowed for authenticated clients
     - Force Authorized : Authentication is not enforced on the port and all traffic is allowed.